 How do we get married at St. Botolph’s?

-The first thing to do is to contact the Rev Paula Griffiths as the Priest at Hadstock who will arrange to meet with you to discuss the whole process.
+The first thing to do is to contact the Rev Caroline Currer as the Priest at Hadstock who will arrange to meet with you to discuss the whole process.
 You will be able to check that the date you would like is available and then complete an application form to confirm your church booking.
 Weddings can be on any day of the week (although not usually on Sundays) but it may not be possible to arrange bells on weekdays.

 Does it matter where we live?